wcravens/Antons_OpenGL_Tutorials/doc/Extended_Initialization.md

 Starting a log file.

-Setting a Minimmum OpenGL Version to Use
+Setting a Minimmum OpenGL Version to Use.

+Anti-Aliasing